dankuck/dankuck.github.io/_posts/2014-10-15-my-webcomic.md

 layout: post
 title: "I Launched a Webcomic!"
 page_img: http://bywatchingyou.com/assets/ep/ep01x01_thumb.png
-page_img_desc: "You're recognize these things from<br />That One Internet Thing and<br />That Website You Saw That Time"
+page_img_desc: "You'll recognize these things from<br />That One Internet Thing and<br />That Website You Saw That Time"
 no_ad: 1
 ---